bBoxType/Kernkraft/README.md

 #### »Kernschmelze«
 »Kernschmelze« is a tool that will help you interpolate the kerning (given a glyphs file with at least 2 masters).
 It uses the weight value to calculate, no further axes (e.g. width) are currently supported.

-This set of plugins for the font editor »Glyphs« is based on the way of kerning by [Carrois Apostrophe](https://www.carrois.com).
-The code is written by [Mark Frömberg](http://www.markfromberg.com) (@Mark2Mark).
-Please contact me for any issues or ideas.

 ##
 ### Features: